alsalafiyyah/alsalafiyyah.github.io/_posts/2020/2020-07-31-searching-scholars-faults.md

 hijri: Dhul-Hijjah 11, 1441 AH
 lang: en
 note: true
-excerpt: "In fact, the aim of doing so is clarifying the truth and advising Muslims, not belittling such great personalities as Al-Suyuty and others.
+summary: "In fact, the aim of doing so is clarifying the truth and advising Muslims, not belittling such great personalities as Al-Suyuty and others.
 Thus, their errors are to be avoided while their knowledge is to be benefited from, for their virtues undoubtedly outweigh their errors."
 muftis:
   chairman:
     - name: Shaykh Abdul-Aziz Ibn Baz